Jake Fraley Player Props: Reds vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff is 29th in MLB with a collective 7.6 strikeouts per nine innings.
+- The Rockies pitching staff is 29th in the league with a collective 7.6 strikeouts per nine innings.

-- The Rockies have the 29th-ranked team ERA among all MLB pitching staffs (5.43).
+- The Rockies have a 5.46 team ERA that ranks 29th among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.